LaPorte County, Indiana: History

 LaPorte County was formed in 1832.
 La porte means "the door" or "the port" in French.
 French travelers or explorers so named the area after discovering a natural opening in the dense forests that used to exist in this region, providing a gateway to lands further west.

-From 1832 to 1835 LaPorte County had its boundaries and jurisdiction of the land west of it going all the way to the east border of Chicago in Cook County, IL (land which is now Porter and Lake Counties).
+From 1832 to 1835, LaPorte County had its boundaries and jurisdiction of the land west of it, going all the way to the east border of Chicago in Cook County, Illinois (land which is now Porter and Lake counties).

 Before European-American settlement, all of the land that forms modern-day LaPorte County, and adjacent Starke County to the south belonged to the Potawatomi Indian nation.
 These Indians were forcibly removed to Kansas by the United States government in 1838, and many died on what survivors called the Trail of Death.

 LaPorte County's initial European-American settlers were Yankee migrants, that is to say they were from New England or were from upstate New York and had parents who were from New England, and were descended from the English Puritans who settled New England in the colonial era.
 They were part of a wave of New England settlers moving west into what was then the Northwest Territory after the completion of the Erie Canal through the Mohawk Valley of New York State.

 These first settlers in LaPorte County specifically hailed from the Massachusetts towns of Granville, Boston, Bridgewater, West Bridgewater, Andover, Nantucket Island, and Hampshire County; the Connecticut towns of Colchester, Wethersfield, Granby, and New Haven; the New Hampshire towns of Bradford, Amherst and Goffstown; the Vermont villages of Dorset, Albany and Fairfax; many also came from Orange County, Vermont, Caledonia County, Vermont and Penobscot County, Maine.
 They were mainly members of the Congregational Church.
 As result of the Second Great Awakening, many became Baptists and many also converted to Pentecostalism and Methodism.
 When they arrived in what is now LaPorte County, there was nothing but virgin forest and prairie.
 The New England settlers cleared roads and brush, developed farms, constructed churches, erected government buildings, and established post routes.
 As a result of this migration, La Porte County was partially culturally continuous with early New England culture for many years.